LKH-1/tensorflow_ppo_rl/README.md

 # This Repository is Reinforcement Learning related with PPO in StarCraft II

 This Repository is Reinforcece Learning Implementation related with PPO.
 The framework used in this Repository is Pytorch.
 The multi-processing method is basically built in.
 The agents are trained by PAAC(Parallel Advantage Actor Critic) strategy.
-All Environments is supported by Deepminds(Pysc2).

 ## 1. MoveToBeacon